Last revised: 03/17/2025 by tjs.

 Frequency

-Assessments should be “paced to give students adequate time to achieve mastery” and complete the work in a thoughtful manner.
-(QM HE Workbook, 2018) Plan formative assessment opportunities throughout your course to monitor students’ progress toward the objectives.
+Assessments should be “paced to give learners adequate time to complete work in a thoughtful manner and demonstrate learning achievement.”
+(QM Standard 3.4) Plan formative assessment opportunities throughout your course to monitor students’ progress toward the objectives.

-For larger projects, including summative projects to meet course objectives, consider breaking the assignment into component parts that students submit periodically to allow for formative assessment and improved student engagement.
+For larger projects, including summative projects to meet course objectives, consider breaking the assignment into component parts that students submit periodically to allow for feedback and promote student engagement.

 Evaluative Criteria and Rubrics

-When developing an assessment, determine and share with students specific and descriptive criteria for evaluation.
-(QM 3.3) A rubric can be an effective way to organize and communicate assessment criteria.
+When developing an assessment, determine “specific and descriptive criteria for evaluation of learners’ work” (Quality Matters, Standard 3.3), and share the criteria with students before they begin work on the assessment.
+A rubric can be an effective way to organize and communicate assessment criteria.
 Grading rubrics include the specific expectations for an assignment and descriptions of performance quality.

 Exemplars